lwjiang1015/Project_4_Group_4/README.md

 # Project_4_Group_4

-## RealEstatePred Modelling
+## Credit Card Eligibility Prediction Modelling

-## Purpose / Aim

-Build a regression model to predict real estate sale amount (United States)

 ## Overview and Purpose
- This project aims to generate a well-performing predicting tool to predict selling prices of real estates given the historical real estate sales data.
-More specifically, we use the machine learning (ML), such as random forest modelling and neural network modelling, along with other techbologies such as Python Pandas in an attempt to generate a model to better predict the future selling prices of real estates.
-The model generated may be of valuable to people who purchase or sell real estates, for financial institutions who provide finance for purchases, and/or for other like-minded people who would like to exchange knowledge.
-The data used to generate the model, however, is from the real estate sales in the State of Connecticut in the United States, adjustments are therefore warranted when using the model to predict the selling prices using the data elsewhere.
+ This project aims to generate a well-performing predicting tool to predict the eligibility for a credit card given the historical assessment data.
+More specifically, we use the machine learning (ML) modelling tools, such as random forest modelling and neural network modelling, along with other techbologies such as Python Pandas in an attempt to generate a model to assess the eligibility for a credit card more accurately.
+The model generated may be of valuable to people who apply for a credit card to prepare in advance, for financial institutions who has not got their own modelling to assist with assessing the eligibility, and/or for other like-minded people who would like to exchange knowledge.

 ### Group Members
 -    Olivia Yu